DanCQ/Bitcoin-Halving-Countdown/README.md

 # Bitcoin Halving Countdown

-UnDer CONStrucTion!!!

 <a href="https://bitcoin-halving-countdown.pages.dev/">Bitcoin Halving Countdown</a>

 My own personal tracking of The Bitcoin Halving event, and other related information. <br>
-Just in case other sites disapear.
+For redundancy, in case other sites crash, or disapear.

-Using the Bitcoin Blockchair API.
+Using the Bitcoin Blockchair API. (planning to add more APIs, for backup).